Origami74/nostr-epoxy-reverse-proxy/README.md

 ### For clients

 - Enhanced privacy for the end-user, prevent IP address exposure to relays.
 - Improved onion routing.
-If a Nostr onion is passed through a proxy, the person sending the onion cannot be identified.
+If a Nostr onion is passed through a proxy, it gets harder to identify the person sending the onion.
 - Super powerful when combined with requests encrypted using the public key of the final destination relay.

 ### For relay operators